Midvale, Utah: Roadways

 Midvale operates under a grid system as the rest of Salt Lake County.
 However, as most cities originally operated under their own grid system, Midvale City was one of the last to transition to the county.
-I-15 runs down the center of Midvale, with I-215's interchange with I-15 meeting in the 7200 and state region in Midvale.
+I-15 runs down the center of Midvale, with I-215's interchange with I-15 meeting in the 7200 South and State Street region in Midvale.
+7800 South runs east/west across the center of the city, and 700 West/Main Street runs through its historic downtown.

 Bus

-The Utah Transit Authority (UTA) operates a bus system that reaches into the city including a sky service bus route.
+The Utah Transit Authority (UTA) operates a bus system that reaches into the city including a ski service bus route.
 Bus routes serve nearby light rail stations, multiple commercial districts (including the Shops at Fort Union and the State Street commercial district), office parks, and government offices.
 The ski bus route operates along the 7200 south corridor.

 Rail

 UTA's TRAX light rail system operates two separate rail line routes in Midvale, serving both the Red Line and Blue Line.
 The city is home to three light rail stations: The Red Line has Bingham Junction, and the Blue Line has Midvale Fort Union and Midvale Center stations.